lawrennd/talks/_ai/ai-and-security-handelsblatt-tech-2026.md

 }

 \notes{Open with the core mismatch: speed/scale/distance from context.
 For agentic AI, the key shift is that the model doesn't just generate text; it can act through tools and workflows.
 That turns prompt injection and instruction hijacking into operational security problems.}

+\newslides{Europe’s opportunity: trust as infrastructure}

+\slidesincremental{
+* Competitive advantage is not just model quality—it’s *deployability*: delegation that stays legible under audit, incident response, and regulation.
+* When authority boundaries are explicit, security becomes an accelerant (faster approvals, safer automation), not a brake.
+* Agentic systems need “delegation contracts”: what is allowed, on what evidence, with what recovery path.
+}

 \include{_policy/includes/shannon-information.md}
 \include{_data-science/includes/new-flow-of-information.md}